Patrick322/bloggpost-2/README.md

 ## Description

-This application allowss one to post the blog.
+This application allows user to register first then login then the user is allowed to post the blog of his/her choice

 ## Behavior Driven Development (BDD)